Traditional Gluten-Free Cornish Pasty Recipe

 Turnip, on the other hand, is white and purple on the outside with white flesh.
 Rutabagas are also generally larger and stay tender even at larger sizes.

-The classic Cornish pasty filling includes diced beef, potatoes, onions, and swede (rutabaga).
-Season with salt, pepper, and a bit of butter for a savory and hearty filling.
+Diced beef, potatoes, onions, and swede (rutabaga), seasoned with salt, pepper, and butter for a savory, hearty filling.

-Experiment with a spicy curry filling by mixing cooked chicken or lamb with a curry sauce, potatoes, peas, and a dash of coconut milk or cream.
+Spicy curry filling with cooked chicken or lamb, potatoes, peas, and a splash of coconut milk or cream for a rich, flavorful dish.

-Don’t forget about dessert pasties.
-Fill the pastry with sweet ingredients like apples and cinnamon, berries, or chocolate and nuts for a delightful treat.
+Dessert pasties filled with sweet ingredients like apples and cinnamon, berries, or chocolate and nuts for a sweet treat.

 gluten free Cornish pasty on a plate with peas